 Figure E-1: Overview of 5G management specifications

 In the figure, some features are generic management features which are applied to management of different network technologies, and some features are 5G specific management features which apply for management of 5G network only.
 The following table provides the overall 5G management features and the related specification information.

+Table E-1 Overall 5G management features and the related specification information